ibm-datapower/datapower-tools/Workarounds/GET_with_payload.md

 ```
 The <kbd>stat</kbd> script creates a HTTP response consisting of the HTTP method and content length for HTTP request.
 That is all that is needed to verify below GatewayScript.

-As said, serer is simply started this way:
+As said, server is simply started this way:
 ```
 httproot$ python3 -m http.server --cgi
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...